See what opportunities the BGC Niagara can offer you! Apply today.

 Today, BGC Niagara serves vulnerable children and youth across the Niagara Region.
 As a leading provider of quality programs for children and youth, BGC Niagara offers transformative experiences that are accessible, reliable, and open to all, with a focus on providing safe places where kids can develop confidence, gain skills, and experience success.

-Application: Interested Candidates should apply by sending a letter of intent and resume no later than May 15, 2025 to employment@bgcn.ca indicating preferred location in the letter of intent.
+Application: Interested Candidates should apply by sending a letter of intent and resume no later than February 13, 2026 to employment@bgcn.ca indicating preferred location in the letter of intent.

-The Boys and Girls Club of Niagara is an equal opportunity employer committed to inclusive,
+BGC Niagara is an equal opportunity employer committed to inclusive,

 barrier-free recruitment and selection processes and work environment.
 We will accommodate